ebelinski/apilevels/index.md

       <p>Cumulative usage distribution figures were last updated on <b>May 31, 2022</b> using data from <a href="https://gs.statcounter.com/android-version-market-share/mobile-tablet/worldwide">Statcounter GlobalStats</a>.
 These figures may have changed significantly since the last update.
 You may update the figures yourself with a <a href="https://github.com/ebelinski/apilevels">pull request</a>. <a href="#fnref:1" class="reversefootnote">↩</a></p>
     </li>
     <li id="fn:2">
-      <p>The codenames for Android 10 and above in the table are the internal codenames.
-Beginning with Android 10, Google dropped the usage of codenames publicly.</p>
+      <p>Security patch levels were last updated on <b>June 1, 2022</b> using <a href="https://source.android.com/security/bulletin">AOSP Security Bulletins</a>.
+These dates may have changed significantly since the last update.
+You may update the figures yourself with a <a href="https://github.com/ebelinski/apilevels">pull request</a>. <a href="#fnref:2" class="reversefootnote">↩</a></p>
     </li>
     <li id="fn:3">
-      <p>This requirement excludes new Wear OS apps and updates, which still only require a <code>targetSdk</code> <a href="https://developer.android.com/google/play/requirements/target-sdk">of 28 or higher</a>. <a href="#fnref:3" class="reversefootnote">↩</a></p>
+      <p>The codenames for Android 10 and above in the table are the internal codenames.
+Beginning with Android 10, Google dropped the usage of codenames publicly.</p>
     </li>
     <li id="fn:4">
-      <p>In 2022, Google began imposing <a href="https://support.google.com/googleplay/android-developer/answer/11926878">minimum <code>targetSdk</code> requirements for existing apps</a>, in addition new apps and app updates.
-Existing apps that are not updated to meet <code>targetSdk</code> requirements by their deadlines will be <a href="https://android-developers.googleblog.com/2022/04/expanding-plays-target-level-api-requirements-to-strengthen-user-security.html">subject to restrictions</a>.
-This requirement excludes Wear OS apps. <a href="#fnref:4" class="reversefootnote">↩</a></p>
+      <p>This requirement excludes new Wear OS apps and updates, which still only require a <code>targetSdk</code> <a href="https://developer.android.com/google/play/requirements/target-sdk">of 28 or higher</a>. <a href="#fnref:4" class="reversefootnote">↩</a></p>
     </li>
     <li id="fn:5">
-      <p>Android 4.4W is the first Android release for Android Wear. <a href="#fnref:5" class="reversefootnote">↩</a></p>
+      <p>In 2022, Google began imposing <a href="https://support.google.com/googleplay/android-developer/answer/11926878">minimum <code>targetSdk</code> requirements for existing apps</a>, in addition new apps and app updates.
+Existing apps that are not updated to meet <code>targetSdk</code> requirements by their deadlines will be <a href="https://android-developers.googleblog.com/2022/04/expanding-plays-target-level-api-requirements-to-strengthen-user-security.html">subject to restrictions</a>.
+This requirement excludes Wear OS apps. <a href="#fnref:5" class="reversefootnote">↩</a></p>
     </li>
     <li id="fn:6">
-      <p>Security patch levels were last updated on <b>June 1, 2022</b> using data from <a href="https://source.android.com/security/bulletin">AOSP Security Bulletins</a>.
-These dates may have changed significantly since the last update.
-You may update the figures yourself with a <a href="https://github.com/ebelinski/apilevels">pull request</a>. <a href="#fnref:6" class="reversefootnote">↩</a></p>
+      <p>Android 4.4W is the first Android release for Android Wear. <a href="#fnref:6" class="reversefootnote">↩</a></p>
     </li>
   </ol>
 </div>